 Monitor Your Online Accounts

 Check your online financial accounts, email, social media, and other websites frequently for signs of unauthorized access, such as unknown charges, messages you didn’t send, or changes to your profile information.
-Look out for spam emails pretending to be from a legitimate company to trick you into providing account numbers or passwords.
+Look out for spam emails pretending to be from a legitimate company trying to trick you into providing account numbers or passwords.
 Be cautious of unsolicited phone calls, texts, or mail about your accounts as well.

 Be Careful What You Share Publicly